An overdose on narcotics is extremely dangerous, and it can be fatal. Knowing the signs of overdose is important, as immediate help is essential.

 A decreased heart rate can lead to:

-• Cardiac arrest (heart stops and can lead to death)
+- Cardiac arrest (the heart stops and can lead to death)

-When an individual has taken an overdose it is important to seek immediate medical attention.
-No one should try to awake a person who has lost consciousness by placing them in a bathtub of water, or slapping them.
+When an individual has taken an overdose, it is important to seek immediate medical attention.
+No one should try to awaken a person who has lost consciousness by placing them in a bathtub of water or slapping them.
+Neither strategy works, and both can cause permanent damage or death.

 Other Narcotic Overdose Symptoms that Can Be Deadly